A 2014 study showed that Black Hawk College graduates can enjoy substantial earnings and savings compared to those who don’t graduate.

 • A 25-year-old Black Hawk College program graduate can expect a total lifetime earnings gain of more than $500,000!
 That’s a 39% increase over the average total lifetime earnings of those who do not complete a community college program.

-• On average, all students who completed their Black Hawk College education in FY11 saw a $4,100 increase in earnings over their pre-Black Hawk College wages, and graduates of two-year Associate of Applied Science and two-year certificate programs averaged $6,720 in first-year salary gains.
+• On average, all students who completed their Black Hawk College education in FY11 saw a $4,100 increase in earnings over their pre-Black Hawk College wages, and graduates of two-year Associate in Applied Science and two-year certificate programs averaged $6,720 in first-year salary gains.

 • That’s not the only good news for Black Hawk College graduates.
 BHC graduates enjoy a significantly smaller amount of student loan debt.
 According to the study and the Federal Reserve Bank of New York, the average student loan debt of a BHC graduate in 2012 was only $2,885.The average student loan debt in 2012 for Americans under age 30 was about $21,000.